tweimer/java-matrix/README.md

 Not Covered
 =============
 JAMA is by no means a complete linear algebra environment.
 For example, there are no provisions for matrices with particular structure (e.g., banded, sparse) or for more specialized decompositions (e.g. Shur, generalized eigenvalue).
 Complex matrices are not included.
 It is not our intention to ignore these important problems.
 We expect that some of these (e.g. complex) will be addressed in future versions.
 It is our intent that the design of JAMA not preclude extension to some of these additional areas.
 Finally, JAMA is not a general-purpose array class.
 Instead, it focuses on the principle mathematical functionality required to do numerical linear algebra.
-As a result, there are no methods for array operations such as reshaping or applying elementary functions (e.g. sine, exp, log) elementwise.
-Such operations, while quite useful in many applications, are best collected into a separate array class.

 Authors